Skip to main content

 Course summary

-If you've already completed a foundation degree, HND, or equivalent qualification in a relevant subject, the BA (Hons) Accounting and Finance (Top-Up) course allows you to earn a full undergraduate degree.
+If you have a foundation degree, Higher National Diploma (HND), or a similar qualification, the BA (Hons) Accounting and Finance (Top-Up) course lets you gain a full degree.

-You’ll build on your existing knowledge with advanced modules in accounting, financial management, and business strategy, designed to help you think critically and apply your skills in real-world situations.
-You'll also explore wider business topics, such as leadership, contemporary developments, and how organisations operate in a global context.
+You'll build on what you already know with advanced modules in accounting, financial management, and business strategy.
+You'll learn to think critically and apply your skills to real situations.
+You'll also study topics like leadership, current business trends, and how organisations work globally.

 What you'll study